How to choose the right machete

 The history of the machete

 The machete has a very long history, and is considered one of the oldest tools in the world!
-Initially used in agriculture for cutting sugar cane, it has also been widely used to forge paths in dense environments like the jungle.
+Initially used in agriculture for cutting sugar cane, it has also been widely used to clear paths in dense environments like the jungle.

 A machete for survival and bushcraft

 Compared to a hatchet, the versatility of the machete will allow you to avoid being overloaded during these few days of trekking or bushcraft session.
-For survivalists, many machetes are applied with a black anti-reflective coating, not to mention that it will be very useful for self-defense.
+For survivalists, many machetes are treated with a black anti-reflective coating, not to mention that it will be very useful for self-defense.

 The different types of machetes

-What blade length should you consider?
+What blade length to plan for?

 What type of steel for your machete?